Dinesh-Survase/coffee_shop_application/README.md

-Modern eCommerce app built with Flutter, allowing users to browse, like, and purchase products.
-It features a product gallery, favorites, orders, profile management, and attractive UI with smooth navigation and animations.
+Coffee Shop App is a stylish Flutter app where users can browse, favorite, and order coffee.
+It features a home screen, coffee details, order tracking, and smooth animations for an engaging experience.